Baron Zemo: Heinrich Zemo and Helmut Zemo

 The 12th Baron Zemo, Heinrich Zemo is depicted as one of the top scientists in the Nazi Party.
 Zemo fought both Captain America and his allies the Howling Commandos during World War II.
 A brilliant and sadistic scientific genius, Zemo created many weapons of mass destruction for Hitler's army.

 In an attempt to regain a level of anonymity, Zemo began wearing a reddish-pink hood over his face as he continued to build weapons for the Nazis.
 His activities ultimately drew the attention of Captain America, resulting in a confrontation just as Heinrich was ready to unveil his newest scientific breakthrough: Adhesive X, an extremely strong adhesive that could not be dissolved or removed by any known process at the time.
 It was only after the war that the adhesive-using villain Paste-Pot Pete (later known as the Trapster) found a way to neutralize it.

-In order to ensure that the Nazis could not use Adhesive X against Allied troops, Captain America confronted Zemo in an attempt to destroy the limited supply.
+To ensure that the Nazis could not use Adhesive X against Allied troops, Captain America confronted Zemo in an attempt to destroy the limited supply.
 Captain America threw his shield at the vat to release the adhesive onto the ground.
-Zemo, however, was standing right next to the vat containing the chemical, which poured over his hooded face.
-The adhesive quickly seeped inside and permanently attached the hood to Heinrich's flesh, preventing Zemo from ever removing his hood.
-Believing that he had killed his rival at long last, Zemo fled to South America as Hitler and the Nazis fell and World War II ended.
-After the mask was permanently bonded to his face, Zemo abandoned his long-suffering wife and toddler son, toward whom he had become physically and emotionally abusive.
+Zemo, however, was standing right next to the vat containing the chemical, which poured over his face and permanently bound his mask to his face.
+Believing that he had killed his rival at long last, Zemo fled to South America as Hitler and the Nazis fell and World War II ended, abandoning his long-suffering wife and toddler son, toward whom he had become physically and emotionally abusive.
 With an army of mercenaries loyal to him, Zemo enslaved a tribe of natives and lived as a king, as he tried desperately to find a solvent that would remove his mask.
 After decades passed, Captain America was revived by the Avengers.
 This causes Zemo to renew his rivalry with the Captain.
-Among his attempts included sending agents to take the place of participants of a hand-to-hand combat demonstration with Captain America in order to capture him.
+Among his attempts included sending agents to take the place of participants of a hand-to-hand combat demonstration with Captain America to capture him.
 As Captain America learned that Zemo was behind this attack, he sent a taunting message on Zemo's minions' communicator to provoke the villain into becoming more carelessly aggressive against him and thus provide an opportunity for the superhero to deal with the villain directly.